KhalilGarali/CovApp/README.md

 ## Introduction

-CoVapp is a high-level prototype developed as part of a student project aimed at exploring the UI/UX design process.
+CovApp is a high-level prototype developed as part of a student project aimed at exploring the UI/UX design process.
 The project provided us with an opportunity to delve into various aspects of design, including research, wireframing, prototyping, and user testing.

 ## Purpose

-The primary objective of CoVapp was to gain practical experience in designing a mobile application focused on providing COVID-19 information and assistance.
+The primary objective of CovApp was to gain practical experience in designing a mobile application focused on providing COVID-19 information and assistance.
 Through this project, we aimed to understand the importance of user-centered design principles and how they influence the overall user experience.

 ## Project Components